sallymmx/testgit/readme.txt

 git is a free tool.
-this is a git test.
+this is a git test, you know.